As it’s becoming harder to develop penetrative messaging, many marketers are opting for a snapshot programme. But is it worth it?

 Sometimes, I find it difficult to explain what I do.
 It’s hard to sell ideas and it’s hard to sell cost-savings.
 At the end of the day, results matter.

 Get on Twitter and tweet.
 Re-tweet.
 Like.
 Comment.
 Then go on LinkedIn… Rinse and repeat.
 Got to keep the marketing machine going right!

 If you think Google’s on your side, you’re an idiot.
-Stop pandering & start loving the message you create, not the platform that might deliver it on.
+Stop pandering and start loving the message you create, not the platform you might deliver it on.

 Recently, I ‘ve seen a few people ‘hijack’ adverts & company posts on LinkedIn & Facebook to promote their own business or criticise the company posting.